jowharshamshiri/tdal/README.md

 ## Database Integration

-YAMLang provides a database-agnostic approach with adapters for various database systems:
+TDAL provides a database-agnostic approach with adapters for various database systems:

 ### Database Configuration